jasonseminara/react_to-do/lessons/02-React/01-webpack.md

-#5.
-Exercise 5
+# THE FRONT END!

-##THE FRONT END!
+## React

 We're about to implement a front-end rendered completely in the browser.

-###Step 1: Webpack Configuration.
+### Step 1: Webpack Configuration.
 Before we do anything, we need to set up **webpack** and our local resources.
 Webpack compiles our es6, JSX, css, html, and all of our React framework into web- and browser-safe JavaScript.
 Webpack is not only for React; it's simply a compiler. **Babel** does all the heavy lifting of translating the es6 and JSX into es5.
 > Notice in `package.json` that babel is only used for development.
 When the code goes live, we'll generate all our assets before deployment.

 > In other words, we don't need Babel in production.

-####Babel Config
+#### Babel Config
-I've included the config for babel in a file called `.babelrc`.
+We've included the config for babel in a file called `.babelrc`.
 It contains all the directives for the babel compilation.
 Notice the part about `transform-strict-mode`.
 Babel will automatically insert `strict mode` into our final `main.js` so we don't have to deal with that mess over and over again.
 SWEEET.

 Notice the file `webpack.config.js` in the root of your project.
 Don't make any changes in this file.
 This is your _boilerplate_ compiler.